milindmm97/TwitterAnalysis/README.md

 # TwitterAnalysis
-An R data sceince projects which performs sentiment analysis on tweets
+An R data science project which performs sentiment analysis on tweets